siddheshzz/joint-account-decentralized-solidity-eth/README.md

-# Sample Hardhat Project
+# Simple Bank account(Joint account)

+Project depicts a Simple Bank account particularly Joint account withdrawls and deposit.
+Users can create account with multiple addresses and multiple owner(max 4 owners for a account).
+Each owner has to approve a withdrawl request before actual transfer takes place.

 This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks:

 ```shell